Our Dragon Boat Program is made up of 10 Dragon Boat teams.

 Our paddlers range in age from mid-30's to mid-70's.
 Originally, a breast cancer team we are now open to survivors of all cancers and cancer supporters.
 We welcome everyone of all ages and levels of fitness; our motto is 'paddle to a healthier you.'
 We encourage survivors to discover a new passion for paddling and racing while developing lifelong friendships with the other members on the team.
 Our members are active in our community supporting various causes and outreach toward cancer research and prevention.

 Wasabi Special Dragons All Age, Mixed Program

-The Special Dragons team made up of developmentally and physically disabled athletes.
-Our team was founded in 1997 and has been racing in the Portland-Kaohsiung Sister City Dragon Boat Races for over 20 years.
-The Special Dragons team became a member of Wasabi Paddling Club in 2006.
+The Special Dragons is a team of intellectually disabled athletes.
+Founded in 1997, we have been racing in the Portland-Kaohsiung Sister City Dragon Boat Races for over 20 years.
+The Special Dragons team became an official team within Wasabi Paddling Club in 2006.

 Wasabi is honored to have these athletes as part of our club.

 Wasabi TideRunners of Nehalem Bay All Age, Women's Team

 WE ARE A TEAM: of powerful, competitive women of all ages who race and train together on the beautiful Nehalem Bay, where we share the water with bald eagles, heron and seals.